highsource/ogc-schemas/schemas/src/main/resources/ogc/indoorgml/ReadMe.txt

 -----------------------------------------------------------------------

-Policies, Procedures, Terms, and Conditions of OGC(r) are available http://www.opengeospatial.org/ogc/legal/ .
+Policies, Procedures, Terms, and Conditions of OGC(r) are available at http://www.opengeospatial.org/ogc/legal/ .

 OGC and OpenGIS are registered trademarks of Open Geospatial Consortium.

-Copyright (c) 2014,2015,2016 Open Geospatial Consortium.
+Copyright (c) 2018 Open Geospatial Consortium.

 -----------------------------------------------------------------------